 Taken together, these four questions provide a more complete view of a given experience—from the individual channel or employee to the overall brand process and the impact of the experience on both brand perception and advocacy.
-Analysing results within and across channels provides insight into the overall customer experience, allowing companies to prioritise actions for greatest impact.
+Analyzing results within and across channels provides insight into the overall customer experience, allowing companies to prioritize actions for greatest impact.

 We also recommend conducting unstructured data analysis of customer verbatims, as well as call and chat logs.
 These both validate results and gain a broader picture than just those customers who choose to respond to your survey questions.

 Companies that can get to this level of analysis will be at an important advantage.
 Most companies are not sophisticated enough to put it into practice currently.
-Dimension Data’s 2017 Contact Centre Benchmark report states that 63 percent of contact centre leaders report that their systems are not integrated.
+Dimension Data’s 2017 Contact Center Benchmark report states that 63 percent of contact center leaders report that their systems are not integrated.
 Another 58 percent say their channels operate in silos, and 43 percent report inconsistent data across channels.

-Customer input is a valuable tool in helping identify opportunities to transform the customer experience in a way that increases loyalty and advocacy.
-The first step is asking the right questions, consistently, across all channels for integrated CX optimisation.
+Customer input is a valuable tool in helping identify opportunities to transform the customer experience in a way that creates more positive experiences and more loyal customers.
+The first step is asking the right questions, consistently, across all channels for integrated CX optimization.